scy-phy/minicps/examples/swat/daniele-notes.md

 > TODO: once ready move it as a sphinx tutorial doc

 Simplifying assumptions:
-* ignore PLC db
+* ignore PLC db.
-* implement only a subset of state db
+* ignore wireless communications (and tags).
+* assume that \_HTY tags are always True (ideal data generation)
+* assume perfect communications btw PLCs and RIOs (no loss, neglibible delay)

 Start Minicps with a star topology with two PLCs, HMI, the state db `sdb` and the physical process `ppr` hosts.